-★ TIP: Google offers a Cloud Accelerator (/guides/integrations/about-fastlys-cloud-accelerator) integration discount that applies to any Google Cloud Platform product.
+★ TIP: Google offers an integration discount (/guides/integrations/discounted-egress-fromgoogle) that applies to any Google Cloud Platform product.
 If you're a Fastly customer and would like to take advantage of this discount, email salesgcp@fastly.com (mailto:salesgcp@fastly.com).